LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 ```
 Answer:
-I think **KMS** outperforms in its ease of maintainence and high scalability.
+I think KMS outperforms in its ease of maintainence and high scalability.
 It offers automated key management so we don't need to manually save our keys.
 KMS is also highly scalable because they are based on cloud infrastructure, which is critical under significant workload.
 **PyCryptodome** is better for its extensibility and low internet overhead.
 PyCryptodome offers more room of customization with more cryptography algorithms and combinations with different configurations.
-It doesn't rely on API calls which are subject to connectivetity and rate limits, however since encryption/decrption are done on local machine, it doesn't scale well with high workload.
+It doesn't rely on API calls which are subject to connectivetity and rate limits.
+However since encryption/decrption are done on local machine, it doesn't scale well with high workload.

 ```
 <div  style="page-break-after: always;"></div>